darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 This mapping is defined in three steps, each handled in a separate tab in the interface:

- - The _scene_ tab contains the “input” settings of the scene, defining what constitutes middle grey, white and black in the photographed scene.
+ - The _scene_ tab contains the “input” settings of the scene, defining what constitutes middle gray, white and black in the photographed scene.

  - The _reconstruct_ tab offers some tools to handle blown highlights in the image.

  - The _look_ tab contains the artistic intent of the mapping that is applied to the input parameters (defined in the scene tab).
-Notably, this part of the module applies an S-shaped parametric curve to enhance the contrast of the mid-tones and remap the grey value to the middle grey of the display.
+Notably, this part of the module applies an S-shaped parametric curve to enhance the contrast of the mid-tones and remap the gray value to the middle gray of the display.
 This is similar to what the [_base curve_](./base-curve.md) and [_tone curve_](./tone-curve.md) modules do.
 As a general guideline, you want to increase the latitude as much as possible without clipping the extremes of the curve.

  - The _display_ tab defines the output settings required to map the transformed image to the display.
 In typical use cases, the parameters in this tab will rarely require adjustment.